Todd's paresis: Diagnosis

+One of the main challenges with Todd's paresis is distinguishing it from a stroke.
+This is made harder because some strokes can cause focal seizures during the early stage.
+In such cases, Todd's paresis might make the neurological damage seem worse due to the stroke itself, leading to incorrect decisions about urgent stroke treatments like thrombolysis.
+Therefore, having a seizure during a stroke is generally considered a reason to be cautious about using thrombolytic therapy, especially if there's no clear evidence of a blocked blood vessel in the brain using imaging techniques.

 An infant with Todd's paresis does not necessarily preclude the diagnosis of a febrile convulsion.
 This view is as a result of a recent study that showed the incidence of Todd's paresis to be in 0.4% of infants that have been diagnosed with a febrile convulsion.

 Treatment

 There is no treatment for Todd's paralysis.
 Individuals must rest as comfortably as possible until the paralysis disappears.

 Prognosis

 An occurrence of Todd's paralysis indicates that a seizure has occurred.
 The prognosis for the patient depends upon the effects of the seizure, not the occurrence of the paralysis.